 Johnson views any student reneging on an offer to be a serious violation of policy.
 In addition to damaging the student’s reputation, a renege on an accepted offer damages the school’s reputation and potentially the school’s relationship with the affected employer.

 The penalties for a renege are substantial.
 A student who reneges on an accepted offer is required to meet with the director of the Career Management Center to explain the action.
 The student must also email the company, copying the CMC director, to apologize and explain the reasons for his or her actions.
 Reneging on an offer can result in a loss of CMC privileges, such as access to on-campus recruiting and Johnson Talent System job postings for the remainder of the student’s time at Johnson.
-Lastly, it will result in a $2500 penalty that will go toward the Social Impact Internship Fund (SIIF)which helps fund students who take low-paying internships with organizations that have a social or environmental impact such as a nonprofit.

 Likewise, any company that rescinds an offer is barred from on-campus recruiting for one full recruiting year.